billymoon/LoremIpsum/README.markdown

 Select how much text you want from the menu item in `Edit->Text->Lorem Ipsum` or on the right click menu in `Lorem Ipsum`.

-Just press the shortcut key (Alt+Command+l on OSX, Control+Alt+l on Windows/Linux) to add Lorem Ipsum text.
+Just press the shortcut key (Alt+Command+l on OSX, Control+Alt+l on Windows and Shift+Alt+l on Linux) to add Lorem Ipsum text.
 Keep pressing to add more.

 Alternatively, you can also specify the number of paragraphs, by writing a number, and pressing the shortcut key.
 Lorem Ipsum will check if there is a number directly preceding the selection range, and replace it with that many paragraphs of lorem ipsum.
 Addind a decimal point, defines the approximate number of words per paragraph.